-Fan Trivia
+Event: Fan Trivia

-13:30-14:45 ET Saturday 25th October
+Saturday, October 25th from 13:30 to 14:45 (ET).

 In Fan Trivia, attendees will take part in a trivia competition covering a mix of fandom-related topics.
 Questions will range from general knowledge to more specific popular fandom and fan studies details.
 It's all in good fun, but there may be some prizes on the line as well!